 Visiting Scholars and Artists from Puerto Rico (VISAPUR) Program in Latin American Studies, Princeton University

-The Program in Latin American Studies (PLAS) at Princeton University is seeking to host members of the academic and artistic communities of Puerto Rico as visitors at Princeton University in the summer of 2018.
+The Program in Latin American Studies (PLAS) at Princeton University is seeking to host members of the academic and artistic communities of Puerto Rico as visitors in the summer of 2019.

-PLAS invites scholars from Puerto Rico to apply to be a visiting faculty scholar or artist during the summer of 2018 (for a period of two or more weeks between June 11 and August 31).
-Selected faculty will be granted the status of Visiting Fellow and selected artists will be granted the status of Visiting Associate Professional Specialists or Fellow.
+PLAS invites scholars and artists from Puerto Rico to apply to be a visiting faculty scholar or artist during the summer of 2019 (for one month in June or July).
+Selected faculty will be granted the status of Visiting Fellow and selected artists will be granted the status of Visiting Professional Specialist or Visiting Fellow.
 Princeton University will provide a stipend to cover lodging, meals, local transportation, and roundtrip airfare.
-Faculty scholars may bring with them one or two graduate students who will also be given a stipend and access to scholarly resources.
+Faculty scholars may bring with them one graduate student who will also be given a stipend and access to scholarly resources.
 All fields of research will be considered.
 Faculty members, scholars, and graduate students will be assigned offices in the PLAS.
 We will also seek studio space for artists.
 Individuals will be appointed to specific visiting ranks based upon education and qualifications.

 Applications will be reviewed on a rolling basis until available slots are filled.
-PLAS strongly encourage submissions by May 15 but will continue to review until June 1, 2018.
+For full consideration please apply by March 1.

 Application Requirements for Scholars: